neotesk/truct/README.md

 <h1>Truct<img align="left" width="42" height="42" alt="logo" src="https://github.com/user-attachments/assets/1a8052d1-924c-4799-9037-8a7c6ac5fc68" /></h1>

-Truct[^1] is a pretty minimal workflow manager, allowing you to store your tasks inside one single Truct file (generally stored as `truct.yaml`) which is a YAML[^2] file, this way it will be readable for humans!
+Truct[^1] is a pretty minimal workflow runner, allowing you to store your tasks inside one single Truct file (generally stored as `truct.yaml`) which is a YAML[^2] file, this way it will be readable for humans!
 Compared to other systems like Make[^3], Truct aims to be simple and beginner-friendly for small projects.